NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `~Field.create_field` method of the field construct identifies a unique metadata construct and returns a new field construct based on its properties and data.
-The new field construct has domain axis constructs corresponding to the data and, by default, any other metadata constructs that further define its domain.
+The new field construct has domain axis constructs corresponding to the data, and (by default) any other metadata constructs that further define its domain.

 .. code:: python